cathysnider/cathysnider.github.io/_includes/markdown-lists.md

     1. Black
     1. Blue
     1. Straw
+       1. Everbearing
+       1. Junebearing
 1. Cherries
 1. Mangos

 ### Task List
 A task list is a list with checkboxes instead of bullets.
 If you include a task list in the body of an issue or pull request, you'll see a progress indicator in your issue list.
-The syntax for a task list is very specific.
+The syntax for a task list is very specific: hyphen-space-square bracket-space-square bracket `- [ ]`

 - [x] Create a task list
 - [ ] Complete the tasks